DawsonBodenhamer/Adorable-Hamster-Pets-1.21/README.md

 # Adorable Hamster Pets

-**(Because your Minecraft world clearly wasn't chaotic enough.)**
+**(Because your meticulously crafted world was clearly missing something small, furry, and prone to chewing on cables.)**

 ---

 ## So, What Fresh Heck is This?

-You looked upon your blocky domain, surveyed your automated farms, your enchanted gear, your questionable architectural choices, and declared, "Needs more rodents."
+You looked upon your blocky domain, surveyed your automated farms spewing resources you probably don't need, your enchanted gear shimmering with overkill, your… *unique* architectural choices, and declared, "Needs more rodents."

 Or maybe you didn't.
 Doesn't matter.
-You're here now.
+You're here now, considering adding hamsters to a world already teeming with exploding plants and questionable physics.
+A truly inspired decision.

-**Adorable Hamster Pets** adds, well, *hamsters* to Minecraft.
-Tiny, furry, occasionally useful, frequently underfoot.
-They squeak, they run, they judge your life choices silently from your shoulder.
-You can tame them, feed them questionable vegetable concoctions, and even weaponize them (results may vary, consult your local ethics committee).
+**Adorable Hamster Pets** introduces, against potentially better judgment, *hamsters* to Minecraft.
+Tiny, fuzzy, occasionally helpful, frequently underfoot creatures destined to become your new favorite source of minor inventory clutter.
+They squeak, they run in tiny circles, they silently judge your life choices from the questionable safety of your shoulder.
+You can tame them (if you're patient), feed them various vegetable concoctions (results may vary), and even weaponize them (consult your local ethics committee, or don't, I'm not your supervisor).

 ---

-## Features (The Things You Actually Care About)
+## Features (The Bits You Might Actually Find Useful, Maybe)

 *   **Hamsters:** Duh.
-They spawn in various biomes with appropriate color schemes (because *immersion*).
-Can be tamed with **Sliced Cucumber** (if you're sneaky enough).
+They spawn in various biomes with suspiciously appropriate color schemes (because *immersion*, obviously).
+Can be tamed with **Sliced Cucumber** if you possess the stealth of a ninja and the patience of a particularly bored saint.
-*   **Biome Variants:** Hamsters found in snowy places look different from desert dwellers.
+*   **Biome Variants & Genetics:** Hamsters found shivering in snowy plains look different from those basking in deserts.
 Shocking, I know.
-They even pass these traits on, ensuring maximum genetic diversity in your pocket pet population.
+They even pass these stunningly diverse beige and grey palettes on to their offspring, ensuring maximum genetic *variety* in your pocket pet population.
-*   **Taming & Sitting:** Befriend them and they'll follow you like a furry shadow.
-Right-click to make them sit, lest they wander into lava.
+*   **Taming & Sitting:** Bribe them with enough cucumber, and they'll follow you like a furry, ankle-biting shadow.
+Right-click to make them sit, lest they develop a sudden fascination with the nearest lava pool.
 Again.
-*   **Shoulder Riding:** Lure your nearest owned hamster onto your shoulder with the irresistible power of **Cheese**.
-They'll offer helpful (read: noisy) alerts about nearby Creepers and Diamonds.
+*   **Shoulder Surfing:** Lure your nearest owned hamster onto your shoulder with the irresistible siren call of **Cheese**.
+They'll offer "helpful" (read: noisy and incessant) alerts about nearby Creepers and possibly valuable shiny rocks.
-*   **Cheek Pouches:** Yes, inventory... in their face.
-Sneak + Right-click a tamed hamster to access 6 slots for small, logically-sized items.
-No, you can't store a Netherite block in there.
-Don't ask.
-They'll even auto-munch **Hamster Food Mix** from their cheeks if they get an owie.
+*   **Cheek Pouches of Holding:** Yes, inventory... *in their face*.
+Sneak + Right-click a tamed hamster to access 6 slots of prime real estate for small, logically-sized items.
+No, you can't stuff a Netherite block in there.
+Don't even try.
+They'll even automatically scarf down **Hamster Food Mix** from their cheeks if they take a tumble.
+Because convenience.
-*   **Advanced Combat Techniques:**
+*   **Advanced Combat (?)
+Techniques:**
-    *   **Melee:** They'll bite things that hurt you, or things you hurt.
-Valiant, if a bit ineffective.
+    *   **Melee:** They'll bravely nibble on things that hurt you, or things you decide to hurt first.
+Valiant, if statistically unimpressive.
-    *   **The Hamster Yeet™:** Press 'G' (by default - check your keybinds!) while *not* looking at a block to launch your shoulder-mounted companion as a surprisingly potent projectile.
-They will require gentle interaction to recover from the subsequent nap.
-(Not recommended for baby hamsters.
-That's just cruel.)
+    *   **The Hamster Yeet™:** Press **'G'** (by default - maybe check your keybinds if nothing happens?) while *not* staring intently at a block.
+Behold as your shoulder companion becomes a surprisingly effective, albeit concussed, projectile.
+Gentle interaction required for post-impact recovery.
+(Note: Using babies for this is frowned upon.
+Mostly.)
-*   **New Flora:**
+*   **New Questionable Flora:**
-    *   **Wild Cucumber & Green Bean Bushes:** Find these scattered in appropriate biomes.
-Right-click for seeds.
-Try not to step on them.
+    *   **Wild Cucumber & Green Bean Bushes:** Find these lurking in appropriate biomes.
+Right-click the seeded ones for seeds.
+Try not to step on your potential hamster bait supply.
-    *   **Custom Sunflowers:** Look like vanilla ones, but you can right-click them for **Sunflower Seeds**.
-They take their sweet time regrowing.
+    *   **Slightly Less Useless Sunflowers:** Look like vanilla ones, but these actually *do* something.
+Right-click the top block when it looks seeded for **Sunflower Seeds**.
+They regrow.
+Eventually.
 Patience is a virtue you probably lack.
-*   **New Foodstuffs:**
+*   **Exciting New Foodstuffs:**
-    *   **Cucumber/Green Beans:** Grow 'em, eat 'em, slice 'em, steam 'em.
+    *   **Cucumber/Green Beans:** Grow 'em, eat 'em raw (if you must), slice 'em, steam 'em.
+Culinary possibilities are… present.
-    *   **Steamed Green Beans:** A suspicious super-food for your hamster.
-Grants temporary buffs, followed by a mandatory cooldown.
+    *   **Steamed Green Beans:** A suspiciously potent super-food for your hamster.
+Grants temporary buffs, followed by a mandatory "please wait" period.
 Don't get greedy.
-    *   **Hamster Food Mix:** The good stuff.
-Heals well, bypasses pickiness.
+    *   **Hamster Food Mix:** Allegedly gourmet.
+Heals well, bypasses their irritating pickiness.
 Craft it.
 Or don't.
 Your hamster, your problem.
-*   **Guide Book:** You get one automatically.
+*   **The Mandatory Guide Book:** You get one automatically when you join a world with this mod.
 It contains *hints*.
 Read it.
-Or toss it in lava.
+Or use it as kindling.
 See if I care.
-(Command to get another is inside, just in case your lava-tossing aim is too good).
+(Command to get another is inside, just in case your lava-tossing aim is tragically accurate).

 ---

-## Getting Started (The Bare Minimum)
+## Getting Started (The "Okay, Fine, How Do I Make It Squeak?"
+Guide)

-1.  **Find Bushes:** Wander aimlessly through Plains, Savannas, Forests, Swamps, etc., until you stumble upon **Wild Cucumber Bushes** or **Wild Green Bean Bushes**.
-Right-click the seeded ones for seeds.
+1.  **Go Outside:** Wander aimlessly through Plains, Savannas, Forests, Swamps, etc., until you trip over **Wild Cucumber Bushes** or **Wild Green Bean Bushes**.
+Right-click the ones that look like they have seeds.
+Collect said seeds.
-2.  **Farm:** Plant seeds on farmland.
+2.  **Pretend to Farm:** Plant seeds on farmland.
 Wait.
 Harvest.
-Try not to starve.
+Try not to starve while waiting for virtual vegetables.
-3.  **Craft:** Turn Cucumbers into **Sliced Cucumber**.
-This is the Taming Tool™.
-Turn Green Beans into **Steamed Green Beans** via furnace for Buffs™.
-Turn various seeds and carrots into **Hamster Food Mix** for Healing™.
-Turn Milk into **Cheese** for Shoulder Shenanigans™.
+3.  **Questionable Crafting:** Turn Cucumbers into **Sliced Cucumber** (the Taming Tool™).
+Turn Green Beans into **Steamed Green Beans** via furnace (the Buffs™).
+Cobble together various seeds and carrots into **Hamster Food Mix** (the Healing™).
+Turn Milk into **Cheese** (the Shoulder Shenanigans™ starter kit).
+Refer to REI or equivalent, I'm not writing recipes here.
-4.  **Tame:** Find a wild hamster. **Sneak**.
+4.  **Attempt Taming:** Find a wild hamster. **Sneak**.
 Hold **Sliced Cucumber**.
-Approach.
+Approach like you're diffusing a tiny, furry bomb.
 Click.
-Repeat until successful or you give up and use the spawn egg.
+Repeat until successful or you rage-quit and just use the spawn egg you totally didn't cheat in.
-5.  **Interact:** Right-click to sit/stand.
-Sneak + Right-click for cheek inventory.
-Use Cheese to shoulder-mount.
-Press 'G' (default) to unshoulder... *forcefully*.
+5.  **Basic Hamster Operations:** Right-click to sit/stand.
+Sneak + Right-click for cheek inventory access.
+Wave Cheese around to shoulder-mount.
+Press 'G' (default) to unshoulder... *assertively*.

 ---

-## Dependencies (Stuff You Need)
+## Dependencies (Stuff You Need Besides Questionable Life Choices)

-*   **Minecraft:** 1.21.1 (Duh)
+*   **Minecraft:** 1.21.1 (Or whatever version this file says it's for)
-*   **Fabric Loader:** >=0.16.10 (Or whatever the latest is, probably)
+*   **Fabric Loader:** >=0.16.10 (Or newer, probably)
-*   **Fabric API:** (*) (The big one)
+*   **Fabric API:** (*) (The big one.
+You need this.)
-*   **GeckoLib:** 4.7.3 (For the wiggles and jiggles)
+*   **GeckoLib:** 4.7.3 (For the wiggles and jiggles.
+Essential.)
-*   **owo-lib:** 0.12.15.4+1.21 (Bundled, needed for config screen)
+*   **owo-lib:** 0.12.15.4+1.21 (Bundled, mostly for the config screen you might ignore)

 ---

-## Installation (The Tedious Bit)
+## Installation (The Annoying But Necessary Bit)

-1. Install Fabric Loader.
+1. Install Fabric Loader if you haven't already.
+Seriously?
-2. Install Fabric API, Geckolib, and owo-lib (if not bundled).
+2. Install Fabric API, Geckolib.
 3. Download the Adorable Hamster Pets `.jar` file.
+From where you got *this* file, presumably.
-4. Place the `.jar` file into your `mods` folder.
+4. Shove the `.jar` file into your `mods` folder.
+If you don't know where that is, maybe modding isn't for you.
 5. Launch Minecraft.
+Brace yourself.
-6. Question your life choices that led you to installing a hamster mod.
+6. Briefly question the series of events that led you to installing a mod primarily focused on hamsters.

 ---

-## Configuration (If You Must)
+## Configuration (For Those Who Like to Tinker)

 Uses owo-lib for configuration.
-You can access settings via Mod Menu (if installed) or by editing the `config/adorablehamsterpets.json5` file manually.
-Tweak things if you feel the overwhelming urge.
+If you have Mod Menu, click the button.
+If not, venture into the `config` folder and edit `adorablehamsterpets.json5` by hand like some kind of digital caveman.
+Tweak spawn rates, cooldowns, maybe disable the throwing if you have a shred of empathy left.
 Defaults are probably fine.
 Probably.

 ---

-## License (The Legal Mumbo Jumbo)
+## License (The Legal Blah Blah)

 This mod is licensed under the **MIT License**.
-See the `LICENSE` file for the full, boring text.
-Basically, do what you want with it, just include the copyright notice and don't blame me if your computer explodes.
+See the `LICENSE` file for the full, snooze-inducing text.
+TL;DR: Do whatever, just give credit and don't sue me if your hamster somehow corrupts your save file.

 ---

-## Issues / Suggestions (Yelling Into the Void)
+## Issues / Suggestions (Yelling Into the Digital Void)

-Found a bug that isn't just a hamster being weird?
-Got a suggestion that doesn't involve hamster-powered nuclear reactors?
+Found a bug that isn't just a hamster exhibiting existential angst?
+Got a brilliant suggestion that doesn't involve hamster-powered fusion reactors?
 Report it on the [GitHub Issues page](https://github.com/DawsonBodenhamer/Adorable-Hamster-Pets-1.21/issues).
-Maybe I'll see it.
+Maybe I'll see it between naps.

 ---

 Enjoy the squeaks.
-Or don't.
+Or mute them.
+Your world, your rules.